What Is Parallel Play in Childhood?

-Parallel Play is play that occurs next to other children but does not include them directly.
+Parallel play in childhood is play that occurs next to other children but does not include them directly.

 When children are in the toddler and preschool years, parallel play is a good sign of healthy social development.

 Parallel play is a foundational and basic early play skill.
+It is an important stage in developing reciprocal social interaction skills.
 This type of play means that your child is willing to be around other children and join them in similar play activities.
 Research shows that parallel play has an essential role in helping your child learn to interact with others.

 Expert, Dr. Gill, describes it well,